 Disruption of Cell Cycle Control

 Disruption of Genome Integrity

 Disruption of Angiogenic Balance

-Professor Rod Dunbar who would have first introduced and enlightened many of you to the world of cancer biology was back after Dr. Finlay's lectures, giving seven lectures and a tutorial.
-In 2015 they were based on the following concepts:
+Professor Rod Dunbar who would have first introduced and enlightened many of you to the world of cancer biology in BIOSCI201 was back after Dr. Singleton’s lectures, giving five lectures and a tutorial.
+In 2021, they were based on the following concepts: